Pathak94/electronut.github.io/about/index.md

         strong interest in Big Data and actionable insights that can be gleaned from its analysis.
 He has a knack for identiying the core business issue in any technology based effort.
-He also loves spreadsheets, and gets agitated at inefficienct eateries.
+He also loves spreadsheets, and gets agitated at inefficient eateries.

         </td>
 </tr>